3 Luke Qualities to Apply in Your Workplace

 By Greg Whitesell, Marketing Director

-With our HQ in Charlotte in a building that sits two blocks from Bank of America Stadium and regularly sports an office full of Panther blue on Friday’s during football season – suffice it to say, our shade of blue is a bit different today.
-Panther great Luke Keuchly announced his retirement yesterday.
-Our morning discourse naturally evolved from sadness into a Luuuuuuke love fest, during which we discussed some of our hero’s best qualities and started thinking about how we, as employees, can carry a little bit of Luke with us each day and how as recruiters we can find candidates with these three attributes to bring a little Luke-ness to your team as well.
+Our headquarters sits just two blocks from Bank of America Stadium, and during football season our office is filled with Panther blue every Friday.
+Needless to say, that blue looked a little different today after Panthers legend Luke Kuechly announced his retirement.
+Our morning discourse naturally evolved from sadness into a Luuuuuuke love fest, during which we discussed some of our hero’s best qualities and how we, as employees, can carry a little bit of Luke with us each day.
+We also talked about how, as recruiters, we can identify candidates who bring those same qualities – and a little Luke-ness – to your team.

 Leadership

-How can you apply this to a workplace setting?
-First, remember that a leader leads by example.
-Whether or not your job title denotes you a leader, you can follow Luke’s lead and give it 100%.
-Always be learning, improving and active in helping your teammates improve.
-Give praise freely and constructive criticism when it’s needed it the appropriate setting.
+Commit to continuous learning, keep improving and actively help your teammates grow.
+Give praise freely, and offer constructive feedback whenever it’s appropriate.
 Next, don’t be afraid to step up.
 Look for challenges, find the answers and implement them.
 Finally, get involved.
 Whether it’s business and professional networking groups, community organizations or other ways, being around other people focused on a common goal just makes you a better person and a better employee.

 Work Ethic

-It goes without saying that Luke respected the game, the officials, other players and his role model status.
-It’s also obvious that he gained the respect of others.
+Luke respected the game, the officials, his teammates, his opponents and the responsibility that came with being a role model.
+In return, he earned the respect of others.
 Just take a look at reactions around the league on Twitter since he made the announcement:

 “Not just the best player I’ve ever seen, but the best person I’ve ever met.” – Christian McCaffery